-Leukorrhea.
-Nope, not an unpleasant (and difficult to spell) medical condition, but something that’s very important for keeping you, and the baby you’re growing, healthy.
+Leukorrhea (also spelled leucorrhoea) might sound like an unpleasant medical condition, but it’s actually very important for keeping you, and the baby you’re growing, healthy: pregnancy discharge.

-So, what does leukorrhea look like, why is it so important, and does it ever need to be treated?
-Let’s find out.
+So, what does pregnancy discharge look like, why is leukorrhea so important, and does it ever need to be treated?

 - What is leukorrhea?

 - What does leukorrhea look like?